-The first and foremost shared reason is that only few analysts and public administrators reviewed the case from a societal and organizational culture perspective.
-Most strategists and experts underrated the effects of behavioral and social culture on the performance of public service employees.
+The first and foremost shared reason is that only a few analysts and strategists reviewed the bureaucratic case from a societal and organizational culture perspective.
+Seeing that most public administrators and experts have underrated the effects of behavioral and social culture on the performance of public service employees.

-“Vérité en deçà des Pyrénées, erreur au delà,” which means, “there are truths on this side of the Pyrenees, which are falsehood on the other”.
+“Vérité en deçà des Pyrénées, erreur au delà”, which means, “there are truths on this side of the Pyrenees, which are falsehood on the other”.

-To all intents and purposes, the fact remains that any government that seeks to ease up and fine-tune everyday life of its citizens has to develop a competent bureaucracy that can collectively deliver effortless and efficient public services.
+To all intents and purposes, the fact is that any government that seeks to ease up the life of its citizens has to develop a competent bureaucracy that can collectively deliver efficient public services.

 Mohammad S. Moussalli is a well-known Lebanese writer.
 He has a reputable journalistic experience, as commentary writer, with a renowned regional English daily newspaper and web-based gazette.
 He holds a long list of esteemed published articles, mostly centered on human rights, civil liberties, socioeconomic development and sociopolitical issues.